Codecademy/docs/content/php/concepts/arrays/arrays.md

 ---
-Title: "Arrays"
+Title: 'Arrays'
 Subjects:
-  - "Web Development"
+  - 'Web Development'
-  - "Computer Science"
+  - 'Computer Science'
 Tags:
-  - "Arrays"
+  - 'Arrays'
-  - "Data Types"
+  - 'Data Types'
 CatalogContent:
-  - "learn-php"
+  - 'learn-php'
-  - "paths/front-end-engineer-career-path"
+  - 'paths/front-end-engineer-career-path'
-  - "paths/computer-science"
+  - 'paths/computer-science'
 ---

 An array is a variable that can hold more than one value.
 Arrays in PHP are stored as value pairs that in other languages would be called a dictionary or a hashtable.
 Keys can be strings or integers.

 ## Syntax